jira-node/node-jira-client/README.md

 A node.js module, which provides an object oriented wrapper for the JIRA REST API.

 This library is built to support version `2.0.alpha1` of the JIRA REST API.
+This library is also tested with version `2` of the JIRA REST API

 JIRA REST API documentation can be found [here](http://docs.atlassian.com/jira/REST/latest/)